-The Nutrena USEA American Eventing Championships presented by Land Rover from the Spectator's Perspective
+The USEA American Eventing Championships presented by Nutrena from the Spectator's Perspective

 For riders who completed their cross-country course yesterday, this becomes their final day of competition where they take on the show jumping.
 Unlike the fixed jumps on the cross-country course, show jumps can fall down, which accrues penalty points, and time is also a factor on this course.
 Riders must navigate carefully through a tricky track, a big effort after the endurance testing cross-country phase the day before.